 - Pain that gets worse over time.

 - Shortness of breath.

 - Nausea and vomiting.

-The best predictor if the symptoms due to panic attack or heart attack are two:
+The best predictors of the symptoms due to panic attack or heart attack are two:

-Though if the patient is under 40 and has previous history of panic disorder is more likely to have panic attack than older people without history of panic attacks.
+Though if the patient is under 40 and has a previous history of panic disorder it is more likely to have panic attacks than older people without a history of panic attacks.

-Heart attacks usually occur in middle-aged person and old age group, especially if they have coronary artery disease or they have risk factors such as hypertension, diabetes, obesity, hyperlipidemia or history of smoking.
+Heart attacks usually occur in middle-aged people and the old age group, especially if they have coronary artery disease or they have risk factors such as hypertension, diabetes, obesity, hyperlipidemia or a history of smoking.

 There is some correlation between severe stress and heart attack e.g. Takotsubo Cardiomyopathy.
-Anxiety and chest pain may trigger more panic attack and about one third of heart attack patients suffer from depression for some time.
-To reduce anxiety and heart attack, you should follow healthy mental and physical habits.
+Anxiety and chest pain may trigger more panic attacks and about one-third of heart attack patients suffer from depression for some time.
+To reduce anxiety and heart attacks, you should follow healthy mental and physical habits.

-Patient with recurrent panic attacks should see a psychologist who can help them to overcome their anxiety and learn how they could relax and breath in good manner.
+Patients with recurrent panic attacks should see a psychologist who can help them to overcome their anxiety and learn how they could relax and breathe in a good manner.